SeldonIO/seldon-core/examples/centralised-logging/request-logging/README.md

 helm install seldon-single-model ../../../helm-charts/seldon-single-model/ --set model.logger="http://default-broker"
 ```

-(If you've already installed then you can first remove with `helm delete seldon-single-model --purge` or do an upgrade instead of an install.)
+(If you've already installed then you can first remove with `helm delete seldon-single-model` or do an upgrade instead of an install.)

 This time when you install the loadtester, requests should get filtered through the to seldon-request-logger and from there to elastic.